Announcing the Startup Battlefield companies at TechCrunch Disrupt 2020 – TechCrunch

 TechCrunch is thrilled to announce the 20 companies pitching in Startup Battlefield.
-Over the next five days, founders from around the world will be connecting in remotely to pitch live on the virtual TechCrunch Disrupt 2020 stage.
-Our most competitive batch to-date, startups will be vying for $100,000 in equity-free prize money, the attention of tier-1 investors and global press.
+Founders from around the world will be connecting in remotely to pitch live on the virtual TechCrunch Disrupt 2020 stage.
+Our most competitive batch to date, startups will be vying for $100,000 in equity-free prize money and the attention of tier-1 investors and global press.

 The competition is stiff.
 The selected startups have undergone a rigorous application process, with a 2% acceptance rate.
 This year’s batch is exceptional.
-From green engine design to social networking video tools, GIS construction management to central American banking platforms for women, adaptive Sub-Saharan African transportation to healthcare affordability , these companies make ground breaking innovations in their verticals.
-Startups featured run the gamut – water conserving vertical farming in India, screen-less interfaces, security tech, multi-lingual adaptive children’s learning toys, and even 3-D printed rocket fuel.
+From green engine design to social networking video tools, GIS construction management to central American banking platforms for women, and adaptive Sub-Saharan African transportation to healthcare affordability, these companies make groundbreaking innovations in their verticals.
+Startups featured run the gamut — water conserving vertical farming in India, screen-less interfaces, security tech, multi-lingual adaptive children’s learning toys and even 3D-printed rocket fuel.

-Teams have trained for weeks with the Startup Battlefield team to hone their pitches, polish their live demos, and strengthen their business launch strategy.
-Monday through Thursday, startups will pitch live for six minutes followed by a six minute Q&A session with our expert judges.
-On Friday, the finalist companies selected will pitch again for the final Startup Battlefield round – this time with a new set of judges.
+Teams have trained for weeks with the Startup Battlefield team to hone their pitches, polish their live demos and strengthen their business launch strategy.
+Monday through Thursday, startups will pitch live for six minutes, followed by a six-minute Q&A session with our expert judges.
+On Friday, the finalist companies selected will pitch again for the final Startup Battlefield round — this time with a new set of judges.

 Let’s check out the companies: